geoserver/geoserver/doc/en/developer/source/release-guide/index.rst

 Create the download page
 ------------------------

 The `GeoServer website <http://geoserver.org/>`_ is managed as a `GitHub Pages repository <https://github.com/geoserver/geoserver.github.io>`_.
-Follow the `instructions <https://github.com/geoserver/geoserver.github.io#releases>`_ in the repository to create a download page for the release.
-This requires the URL of the blog post announcing the release, so wait until after you have posted the announcement to do this.
+Follow the `instructions <https://github.com/geoserver/geoserver.github.io#releases>`_ in the repository to create a release announcement.

+The announcement page header fields includes the information required to generate generate a download page for the release.

 Announce the Release
 --------------------